Udara01/cogent-event/README.md

 Open a terminal and navigate to the cogent-backend-server folder:
     cd cogent-backend-server

-Install the necessary dependencies if you haven't already:
+# --Install the necessary dependencies if you haven't already:
     npm install

 Start the backend server using nodemon (make sure nodemon is installed globally, or use npx):